Pesticide Illness Surveillance And Pesticide Illness Reporting

 How to Report a Pesticide Illness

-2. Report via phone or paper form to the local health officer
+1. Report by calling the local health officer

 Pesticide Illness Investigation and Surveillance

 Per California law, local health officers may request assistance from OEHHA to conduct epidemiologic investigations of pesticide poisoning outbreaks and to develop recommendations to control or prevent poisonings.
 For reports on specific investigations, please select a link below: